-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 As far back as ancient Egypt, skin was the decisive status symbol.
 Those Egyptians who yearned not to be associated with the lower working classes would wear a type of sunscreen made of rice bran and jasmine.
 This was more of a cosmetic lotion than one focused on preventing skin cancer, as lighter skin was deemed more desirable.1.

-Side note: I’m fascinated with Ancient Egypt.
-Did you know that some of the rulers of Egypt actually had pale skin and red hair, like Princess Scota, who was exiled, only to become the founder of Scotland?
+Side note: Did you know that some of the rulers of Egypt actually had pale skin and red hair, like Princess Scota, who was exiled, only to become the founder of Scotland?

-If you want to learn about our hidden past, then check out, an anthropologist that will take you on a mind-blowing rediscovery of our ancient human origins.
+If you want to learn about our hidden past, then check out Robert Sepher, an anthropologist that will take you on a mind-blowing rediscovery of our ancient origins.

 Cultures like the Vikings and Egyptians alike would wear eye shadow to protect against sun glare, however this also eventually made its way into its cosmetic application of today.